Lokad/CashDB/Contributing.md

 ## Utilities

-- Storage usage: there is no tool to answer the question "how full" is the Terab instance.
+- Storage usage: there is no tool to answer the question "how full" is the CashDB instance.
 Such a tool could be implemented by a simple utility taking samples from one of the shard.